dfds/dojo/workshops/Kubernetes/katas/2/kata/README.md

 ## Exercise

-Before we move on to expose our deployments to the world we will first take a quick stop to examine some of the basic mechanics of Kubernetes pods to better prepare us for the road ahead.
+Before we move on to expose our application to the world we need to take a quick stop to examine some of the basic mechanics of Kubernetes pods to better prepare us for the road ahead.

-### 1. Create your project directory
+### 1. Create a kata directory for our exercise files
 `mkdir /kata2`<br/>
 `cd /kata2`